Eschol Park: History

 The area remained rural hills, dominated by dairy cattle, until the mid-1970s, when it was earmarked for future housing developments.
 In 1975, when plans for a suburb at the site were under way, the Geographical Names Board of New South Wales inadvertently approved the use of the incorrectly spelt Eschol Park.
 By April 1978, Landcom was building its Highfield Estate, the first part of the proposed suburb.
 Its brick gateway can still be seen off Raby Road.

+In November 2024, the suburb boundary with Eagle Vale was amended, with the boundary to follow the entirety of Eagle Vale Drive.
+As a result, Eschol Park gained all areas of Eagle Vale that were west of Eagle Vale Drive.

 Landmarks

 Eschol Park Primary School was opened in 1985, and the nearby Eschol Park Sports Complex was created in the early 1980s.
 This complex, consisting of sporting fields which double as water detention basins in times of flood, follows a branch of the old Eagle Creek.
 This was converted into a series of cascading detention basins in the 1970s, and a public park now stands on what was once the headwaters - Eagle Creek Reserve.
 A minor tributary creek running into it had once been known as "Vale Brook".
 Hence the name Vale Brook Reserve.
 The early vigneron of Eschol Park himself is remembered by William Fowler Reserve.